lwilks/suubee-scraper-v2/README.md

 It is also possible to set alarms and budgets to manage the costs.
 You can find out more about that here: https://cloud.google.com/appengine/docs/standard/python/console/#billing

-**NOTE**: Needles to say, you are using this script at your own discrestion and you are responsable for any charges you incur as part of using it.
+**NOTE**: Needless to say, you are using this script at your own discrestion and you are responsable for any charges you incur as part of using it.
 Please DYOR!

 # Getting an IG API key
 1.)
 Log in to IG Account